 - Educational Psychologist

-- ASK - advice and support for young people on drug, alcohol and substance abuse.
+- COMPASS - advice and support for young people on drug, alcohol and substance abuse.

 When appropriate a Pastoral Support Plan (PSP) is set up by Head of Year and Senior Leadership Team member - this is an action plan detailing support for a student to help overcome specific issues (e.g. behaviour, medical, attendance) - this could include modification of timetable, use of the Cedar Room, use of external agencies, etc. - agreed by school, parents, student and agencies.

-A Common Assessment Form may be completed - this enables us to access other outside agency support for a student and their family eg. Early Intervention Service.
+A MASH referral form may be completed - this enables us to access other outside agency support for a student and their family eg. Early Intervention Service.

-All Children Looked After (CLA) have a Personal Education Plan (PEP) agreed with school, student, carer and Social Worker - set up by Ms Cozens - Designated Teacher CLA (Children Looked After).
+All Children Looked After (CLA) or previously looked after, have a Personal Education Plan (PEP) agreed with school, student, carer and Social Worker - set up by Ms Cozens - Designated Teacher CLA (Children Looked After).